Emilio Arenales Catalán: Achievements at the United Nations

-1949-1954: Returned to Guatemala and engaged in private law practice.

-1954-1955: Attended the IX and X United Nations General Assembly as Delegate to the fifth and sixth sessions of the United Nations Committee on Non-Self-Governing Territories, in charge of the fourth commission, Colonial Affairs.
+1954-1955: Attended the ninth and tenth United Nations General Assembly as part of the Colonial Affairs commission.

 1955-1958: Ambassador and Permanent Representative of Guatemala to the United Nations.

 1955: Vice-President of the United Nations Committee on Non-Self-Governing Territories.

 1955: Guatemalan United Nations representative at the Special Session of the General Assembly, to commemorate its 10th anniversary, San Francisco, United States.

 1955: Chief of the Guatemalan Delegation before the X United Nations General Assembly, Commission of Private Affairs.

 1956: Chief of the Guatemalan Delegation before the XI United Nations General Assembly; elected Chairman of the Commission for Political Affairs.

-1956: Appointed President of the Financial Committee of the United Nations Committee on Non-Self-Governing Territories.

 1956: President of the United Nations Committee on Non-Self-Governing Territories.
 (See United Nations list of non-self-governing territories.)

 1957: Elected Chairman of the Political Affairs Commission and President of the Special Political Commission at the XII session of the United Nations General Assembly.

 1957: Vice-President of the United Nations Trusteeship Council.

 1958: President of the United Nations Trusteeship Council and President of the Group of Latin American Ambassadors before the United Nations.

-1958-1966: Returned to Guatemala and engaged in private law practice until 1966, when he was appointed Foreign Minister of his country.

 1968: President of the United Nations Twenty-Third General Assembly from 1968 to 1969.